VP1996/ISDM-Group-2-Tut6/Report.md

 4. Implement a FAQ on the website in order to reduce the number or unnecessary calls with the same enquiry.

 5. Design a user friendly website.

-## How Might We Statements

-- How might we improve the overall quality of the system?
-  - Develop the website to support the call system and replace the receptionist with a much quicker and cheaper alternative.
-- How might we reduce the waiting time?
-  - Implement a “call back” system and FAQ for the company.
-- How might we improve our customers' trust for our company?
-  - Design a user friendly website and make it more professional and interactive.

 # Reflection